rackerlabs/design-system/_docs/style/interactive-states.md

 ### Unselected styles

-In most cases, you apply unselected styles to controls that can selected, such as option tiles, checkboxes, and radios.
+In most cases, you apply unselected styles to controls that the user selects, such as option tiles, checkboxes, and radios.
 In some cases you apply unselected styles to general controls such as text input and drop-down selectors.

 You are not required to apply all unselected styles to an input or control.
-For example, in the default state, a text input receives only the Unselected Idle style.
+For example, in the default state, a text input receives only the unselected idle style.
 Do not apply any of the other three unselected styles to a text input.

-Only multi-select controls, like checkboxes, use the Unselected Focused state.
-Single- select controls, such as radio buttons, do not have an Unselected Focused state, because they are automatically selected when focused.
+Only multi-select controls, like checkboxes, use the unselected focused state.
+Single-select controls such as radios, do not have an unselected focused state, because they are automatically selected when focused.

 {% endcolumn %}